wenogk/wenogk.com/_posts/2020-04-03-swift-journey.md

     - IOS
 ---
 <img src="{{site.baseurl}}/assets/images/iphones.gif" style="padding:5px;align:center;width:200px;" />
 I have made the decision to learn Native IOS development using the Swift programming language and produce a portfolio of apps.
-This page would therefore be updates with everything I learn daily.
+This page would therefore be updated with everything I learn daily.
 I am primarily doing this to keep myself accountable to my progress.   <!--more-->